 A subject studied to level two which supports the major subject for your degree.

-A student studying for his or her first degree.
+A student studying for their first degree.

 Conjoint degrees and double majors